-Borrowers who believe a Corinthian school defrauded them—or that the school violated state law in some other way—might qualify for a discharge of their federal Direct Loans (including parent PLUS loans).
+Borrowers who believe a Corinthian school defrauded them—or that the school violated state law in some other way—might qualify for a full or partial discharge of their federal Direct Loans (including parent PLUS loans).

 Who generally qualifies for this kind discharge.
 The U.S. Department of Education has found that between 2010 and 2014, Corinthian misrepresented job placement rates for a significant number of its programs.
 For this reason, students enrolled in the covered programs during certain time periods may apply for a discharge of their federal Direct Loans.
 (Learn more about filing for this type of loan discharge, called a borrower defense to repayment).

 Putting your loans into forbearance and stopping collections.
 Corinthian students that submit a borrower defense to repayment claim may have their federal student loans placed into forbearance—or have collection activity stopped—for as many as 12 months if a federal loan servicer services those loans (or if the loans are in default and a private collection agency services the loans).
 If you want your federal loans placed in forbearance or for collections to stop, be sure to select that option on your discharge application.